seankhom/seankhom.github.io/index.md

 1. None Yet!

+## Teaching
+I have been serving as an Undergraduate Teaching assistant for the past 3 semesters.
+I have worked on the followng corses:

+* ENGR 131: Transforming Ideas to Innovation I (Fall '21)
+* ENGR 132: Transforming Ideas to Innovation II (Spring '22)
+* ENGR 133: Transforming Ideas to Innovation, EPICS (Fall '22)

 ## Projects

 Year | Name | Description
 -----|-------|--------
-2022 | ASTRA | Model Rocket that enables active controls 2021 | Inventory Management Tool | Developed Tool for Elkhart Brass to manage inventory from different Facilities 2020| Robotic Hand | Developed robotic hand that mirrored controller's hand movements and won Air Force Office of Research Award
+2022 | ASTRA | Model Rocket that enables active controls utilizes Kalman Filtering 2021 | Inventory Management Tool | Developed Tool for Elkhart Brass to manage inventory from different Facilities 2020| Robotic Hand | Developed robotic hand that mirrored controller's hand movements and won Air Force Office of Research Award